 Roman origins : Hadrian’s bridge

 Pons Aelius was the Roman name for the fort at Newcastle and it played a significant role in guarding a Roman bridge across the Tyne.
 Pons was the Latin word for bridge, so Pons Aelius was the name of both the fort and the bridge at Newcastle.

 In fact Pons Aelius can be translated to mean ‘the Bridge of Hadrian’ as Aelius was the family name of the Emperor who gave his name to the Roman Wall that passed through Newcastle upon Tyne.

 The Roman fort of Pons Aelius existed by 213AD and overlooked the Tyne on a site now occupied by the castle.
 Archaeology suggests a market was held in the fort between 270AD and 360AD.
 Outside the fort, to the west, a Roman civilian village existed in the Hanover Street area.

 There were two Roman forts within the boundaries of the present city of Newcastle upon Tyne.
-The other fort was at Benwell in the western suburbs of the city where there was a fort on Hadrian’s Wall called Condercum.
+The other fort was at Benwell in what are now the western suburbs of the city where there was a fort on Hadrian’s Wall called Condercum.
 Between Benwell and Newcastle’s city centre Hadrian’s Wall more or less followed the course of what is now the Westgate Road.
 The road was built along the site of a Roman defensive ditch just north of Hadrian’s Wall.

 ‘Benwell’, Condercum’s later name is of Anglo-Saxon origin, deriving from ‘Beonnam-Wall’ meaning a ‘place within the wall’.
 Today most of what remains of the fort at Benwell is largely buried beneath modern housing but the defensive Roman ditch called the ‘Vallum’ can still be seen along with the nearby ruins of a Roman temple dedicated to a local god called Antenociticus.